 While you are in the browser you can execute any other R function that might be available to you in a regular session.
 In particular, you can use ls() to see what is in your current environment (the function environment) and print() to print out the values of R objects in the function environment.

-You can turn off interactive debugging with the undebug() function. undebug(lm) ## Unflag the 'lm()' function for debugging
+You can turn off interactive debugging with the undebug() function. undebug(lm) ## Unflag the 'lm()' function for debugging function, and return you to your workspace to await further commands.

 Using recover()